 Current rules require DEQ to hold informational meetings on the most complex permit actions and public hearings whenever one is requested.
 The requirements are very prescriptive and in some cases would not allow DEQ to use technology such as the internet to hold “virtual” meetings.
 This proposal will make it easier and cheaper for people to participate.
 DEQ is committed to public engagement and is looking at new and innovative ways to reach people and hold hearings.

-HeatSmart
+Update HeatSmart

 All commercial, industrial and institutional boilers are required to meet state limits on particulate emissions and opacity, as well as federal limits on hazardous air pollutants.
 A subset of small commercial, industrial and institutional boilers (those with a heat output of less than 1 million Btu per hour that burn solid fuel such as biomass) are also regulated through DEQ’s Heat Smart program (found in Oregon Administrative Rules 340-262).
 Under current Heat Smart rules, these small biomass boilers cannot be sold in Oregon but are exempt if they are already subject to federal National Emission Standards for Hazardous Air Pollutants.
 However, in 2012, EPA revised its rules to exempt these small biomass boilers from the NESHAP rules, thereby not allowing these boilers to be sold in Oregon.

-Clean diesel grant and loan rules
+Implement SB 249A - Clean diesel grant and loan rules

 DEQ has determined that failure to amend the proposed rule would delay implementation of projects to reduce harmful emission from diesel engines through vehicle and equipment replacement projects.

-Annual reporting requirement for small gasoline dispensing facilities
+Remove annual reporting requirement for small gasoline dispensing facilities

 DEQ has determined that the annual reporting requirement for small gasoline dispensing facilities is unnecessary.